 Fuel Switching: An example would be powering vehicles with ethanol over gasoline, or using biodiesel over fossil diesel.

 Taking this principle even further, to be Net-Zero means that any carbon emissions that have been created by your business are completely negated by taking out the same amount from the atmosphere.
 Net-zero takes into account all GHG emissions (scopes 1, 2, and 3), including “embodied carbon” which is produced during building construction.
-It’s about the entire supply chain.
+A key difference between carbon neutral and net-zero: net-zero is about the entire supply chain.

 The Science Based Target Initiative (SBTi) is in charge of net-zero standards and criteria which was finalized at COP26 (the most recent U.N. climate conference).
 There’s several conditions for companies to take on this more ambitious Net-Zero Standard: